ygrek/ocaml-extlib/extlib/README.txt

 Installation :
 --------------

-Unzip or untar in any directory, then simply run
+Unzip or untar in any directory and run

+  make build install

+This will build and install bytecode and native libraries.
+On bytecode-only architecture run

+  make all install

+Since release 1.6.0 extlib will install two packages : extlib and extlib_min, the latter one excludes several modules (potentially) conflicting with other well established OCaml libraries.

+Alternatively, run

-> ocaml install.ml
+  ocaml install.ml

-and follow the instructions.
+and follow the instructions (this will install only extlib package).

 Usage :
 -------

-Generate and watch the documentation.
+Generate and read the documentation.

 Contributors :
 --------------